-State Republicans Have 17 Abortion Bills Prepped For 2019, According To A New Report
+State Republicans Reportedly Have 17 Abortion Bills Already Prepped For Next Year

 With Brett Kavanaugh confirmed to the Supreme Court, conservatives may have the votes to overturn or gut Roe v.
 Wade the next time the court takes up a case regarding abortion rights.
 Red state legislators are aware of this, and they've reportedly prepared: The Guttmacher Institute says that lawmakers in 17 states have prepared new abortion restrictions that they already plan on considering in the 2019 legislative session, according to VICE News.
 All of the states in question will be controlled by a Republican governor and Republican legislator in 2019.